 A grade point average of at least 3.00 on a 4.00 scale.

-An acceptable score on both the verbal and quantitative portions of the Graduate Record Examination General Test (GRE), an official score of 550 (paper score) or 213 (computer score) on the TOEFL test.
+An acceptable score on both the verbal and quantitative portions of the Graduate Record Examination General Test (GRE); recent average scores have been 320 total.
+For language testing: an official score of 79 (computer score) on the TOEFL test or an overall band of 6.5 on the IELTS test.

-In addition, the applicant should have adequate academic preparation for this program, and the prerequisites will depend on his/her particular background.
+In addition, the applicant should have adequate academic preparation for this program, and as reflected in his/her transcript and course of study.

 Students in the program are expected to have a solid foundation in one or more of the following areas: